Bobby Lamb (American football): Coaching career

 Lamb began coaching as an assistant for the Paladins in 1986 and was the defensive ends coach on the 1988 team that won the NCAA Division I-AA Football Championship.
 He became the quarterbacks coach in 1989, a position filled until taking over head coaching duties in 2002.
 In November 2010, he announced his resignation from Furman after the team had missed the playoffs four straight years.

 On January 20, 2011, Lamb was announced be the first modern head football coach for Mercer University, which began playing football in 2013 after the sport's 70-year absence from campus.

 On November 24, 2019, Lamb was terminated as Mercer's football coach after the team went 4–8 that season, including 3–5 in the Southern Conference.
 He finished with an overall record of 41–39 after seven seasons.

 Lamb is set to become the first ever football coach of Anderson University (Anderson, SC) in 2024, once the program begins.

 Personal

-Lamb has a brother, Hal, who is the head football coach and athletic director at Calhoun High School in Calhoun, Georgia.
+Lamb has a brother, Hal, who was the head football coach and athletic director at Calhoun High School in Calhoun, Georgia.
 Lamb is active in bringing about public awareness of shoulder Cleidocranial dysplasia.
-Lamb's son Taylor was quarterback for the Appalachian State Mountaineers from 2014 to 2017 and is QB Coach at Gardner-Webb University.
+Lamb's son Taylor was quarterback for the Appalachian State Mountaineers from 2014 to 2017 and is QB Coach for the University of Virginia.
+His nephew is Tulsa head coach Tre Lamb.